rj433/Exercise-05b-FPS/README.md

 # Exercise-05b-FPS
 Exercise for MSCH-C220, 29 March 2021

-The first Godot 3D exercise, a simple first-person-controlled character
+The first Godot 3D exercise, a simple first-person-controlled character with some CSG terrain.

 ## Implementation
 Built using Godot 3.2.3